-Sons, daughters and spouses of veterans may be eligible for educational assistance if the veteran died while in service, died as a result of a service connected disability, became permanently and totally disabled as a result of a service-connected disability, or died while disability was in existence.
-Benefits are paid at the single rate.
+Sons, daughters, and spouses of veterans may be eligible for educational assistance if the veteran died while in service, died as a result of a service-connected disability, became permanently disabled as a result of a service-connected disability, or died while disability was in existence.
+Benefits are paid at a single rate.